scipy-conference/scipy_proceedings/papers/tyler_martin/manuscript.rst

 While pyPRISM is a step forward in providing a central platform for polymer liquid-state theory calculations, we intend to significantly extend the tool beyond its release state.
-The most obvious avenue for extension will be to add new potentials, closures, and :math:`\hat{\Omega}(k)` to the codebase.
+The most obvious avenue for extension will be to add new potentials, closures, and *intra*-molecular correlation functions :math:`\left( \hat{\Omega}_{\alpha,\beta}(k) \right)` to the codebase.
 As described above, we hope that a significant portion of these classes will be contributed by users.
-Another source of :math:`\hat{\Omega}(k)`, is to calculate them from simulation trajectories.
-While we do provide a Cython-enhanced tool to do the calculation, we also plan to add features to more easily couple pyPRISM to common MD and MC simulation packages.
-:cite:`hoomd1,lammps1,simpatico1,cassandra1` These linkages would also make it easier for users to carry out the Self-Consistent PRISM (SCPRISM) method, as described previously. :cite:`pyPRISM`
+Where analytical expressions for :math:`\hat{\Omega}_{\alpha,\beta}(k)` do not exist, they can also be calculated from simulation trajectories.
+While we do provide a Cython-enhanced tool to do the calculation, we also plan to add features to more easily couple pyPRISM to common MD and MC simulation packages. :cite:`hoomd1, lammps1, simpatico1, cassandra1` These linkages would also make it easier for users to carry out the Self-Consistent PRISM (SCPRISM) method, as described previously. :cite:`pyPRISM`

-PRISM theory also has advanced applications which are not possible in the current pyPRISM workflow.
+PRISM theory also has advanced applications that are not possible in the current pyPRISM workflow.
 One example is the use of PRISM theory to translate a detailed atomistic simulation model to a less detailed, less computationally expensive coarse-grained model in a methodology called Integral